bawood-git/netsuite-powershell-soap/README.md

-# netsuite-soap
+# netsuite-powershell-soap
-NetSuite PowerShell SOAP Interop
+NetSuite tooling for SOAP API using PowerShell

 The purpose of this project is to give some basic examples for making requests from PowerShell to NetSuite using SOAP.
 The goal is to create a base project with example functions for handling tasks like fetching a record, searching, and creating transactions.